idefix-code/idefix-days/tutorials/git/README.md

 Mastering `git` goes well beyond the scope of the present document.
 In particular,  history rewriting (`git rebase`) and history inspection (`git bisect`) are considered *advanced*, and will not be covered here.
-They should not however be considered *esoteric*, and consistute very powerful tools for the initiated.
+They should not however be considered *esoteric*, and constitute very powerful tools for the initiated.

 ## What is `git` ?